szhorvat/IGraphM/README.md

     This message will be shown in the following situations:

     - IGraph/M is not installed.
-Please follow the installation instructions above.
+Please follow the installation instructions above carefully.

     - IGraph/M is not compatible with your system.
 Please review the requirements in the Installation section above.
 Additional symptoms will be that `PacletFind["IGraphM"]` returns `{}` but `PacletFind["IGraphM", "MathematicaVersion" -> All, "SystemID" -> All]` returns a non-empty list.